OLD EAST VILLAGE BUSINESS IMPROVEMENT AREA (OEV BIA)

 Good understanding of the opportunities and challenges of main street businesses

-Professional, diplomatic demeanor
+Professional, diplomatic demeanor and an effective communicator

 Comfortable with public speaking